Therapist's Professional Will

 Reminder: Check back!
 I will continue to update this page.

-Since these guidelines vary, it is important to check with your professional organizations, as well as state or local laws for current guidelines.
+Since the Ethics Codes and guidelines vary, it is important to check with your professional organizations, as well as state or local laws for current guidelines.

 Here are highlights of the Ethics Codes and Ethical Frameworks of the major mental health organizations in the US and a sample of international organizations:

-(Author’s note: I have highlighted phrases most relevant to the professional will.)
+(Author’s note: I have highlighted, in bold, phrases most relevant to the professional will.)

 The American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct https://www.apa.org/ethics/code